 It’s easy to think you worked out for 30 minutes even when you were distracted and not pulling your weight half of the time.

-Monitoring your heart rate consistently allows you to keep your “eyes on the ball” so workouts can be largely effective.
+Monitoring your heart rate consistently allows you to keep your eyes on the prize so your workouts can be more effective.

 You get to ramp up your efforts every time your heart rate monitor indicates you’re not working hard enough.

 Remember, the most effective cardio workouts require staying in your target zone for approximately 30 minutes.

 Gets You Motivated

 Few things can be more inspiring than tracking how your fitness is improving.
 One of the main reasons why people give up on trying to get fit is a perceived lack of progress.